 General Electric provides a thorough analysis of each and every key component of the brand, establishing a connection with the reader, consumer, and potential business partner.

-Jaguar Land Rover cover their products in the brand manual – each has its own personality and character, which is reflected in the language used to describe them, the photo and color choice.
+Jaguar Land Rover covers their products in the brand manual – each has its own personality and character, which is reflected in the language used to describe them, the photo, and the color choice.

 This is a great example of a brand book that has stayed true to the company and each product by highlighting the difference between the Jaguar and the Land Rover, and what they stand for individually and as part of the brand.

 Tesla’s brand book is a great example of a detailed and thought-through guide for using logos, fonts, etc. You can check out the file here.